codeparkhouston/teach-with-games/tic-tac-toe/README.md

 Creating [Tic-Tac-Toe] will require the following steps:

-1. Create the following images:
+1. Create the following images (all the same size squares):

   - s.png (square empty)
   - x.png